 - Use the same color frame throughout your whole Gallery Wall

-- Intersperse some black and white photography within the Gallery Wall (this is the perfect place in add in family photos)
+- Intersperse some black and white photography (like family photos) or black and white art within the Gallery Wall

 - Include a photo of a favorite vacation spot or special memory to make it feel personalized.
 Then pull out some of the colors in that photo in other artwork.

 Need some help getting started with your Gallery Wall?

 Looking for some inexpensive art pieces for your Gallery Wall?
 I created this Roundup of 7 Modern Art Pieces Under $10!
 You can access them all right here in my Free Resource Library.

 You might also like this roundup of 40+ printables to add to a gallery wall.